MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1464-Regional-Conservation-Partnership-Program/subpart-A-General-Provisions/section-1464.3.md

 The following definitions will apply to this part and all documents issued in accordance with this part, unless specified otherwise:

-*Agricultural operation* means a parcel or parcels of land whether contiguous or noncontiguous, that is -
+*Agricultural operation* means a parcel or parcels of land whether contiguous or noncontiguous, that is—

 (1) Under the effective control of the producer at the time the producer applies for a program contract; and